Crimson Desert: How to Upgrade Your Camp – Dispatch & Farm Guide

 Stone and lumber when you’re pushing a major camp level.

-The huge advantage: most missions can be set to repeat as long as you have required input resources.
-Once I unlocked a good silver-yield mission, I left it looping while I went off to do main story.
+The huge advantage: most missions can be re-run on a loop as long as you have the required input resources.
+Once I unlocked a good silver-yield mission, I left it cycling while I went off to do main story.

 Boosting Dispatch with Church Donations